ryuichiueda/slides_marp/advanced_vision/lesson8e.md

 ---
 ## CLIP (Contrastive Language-Image Pre-training) [[Radford 2021]](https://arxiv.org/abs/2103.00020)

-- contrastive: Means "contrasting."
 - Links text and images using contrastive learning (explained later).
 - [Figure](https://en.wikipedia.org/wiki/Contrastive_Language-Image_Pre-training)
 - What CLIP can do
     - Recognize what appears in an image (in a sense, there is no limit to the number of labels)
     - A component for generating images from text
         - unCLIP (covered later)

 ---